claukers/miqro-runner/README.md

 # @miqro/runner

-this module provide a simple cli for running nodejs apps in development.
+this module provides a simple cli for running nodejs apps in development.

 ```miqro-runner <command> [args..]```